tenchi-security/zanshin-cli/README.rst

 ``zanshin organization following request``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Operations on following requests of organization the API key owner has direct access to
+Operations on following requests of organization the API key owner hasdirect access to

 **Usage**: